Nanomachin/ffcrm_google_calendar/README.md

 #Usage

+The gem assumes a "user" model to be present, and it'll store additional data on it.
-Provide a link to calendars#index for authentification/display.
+Provide a link to google_calendars#index anywhere you want to display the google calendars.

 #Credits